ForgeRock/forgeops-cli/docs/forgeops_install_directory.md

-## forgeops apply secret-agent
+## forgeops install directory

-Apply the ForgeRock Secret Agent
+Install the ForgeRock DS resources

 ### Synopsis

-    Apply the ForgeRock secret-agent:
+    Install the directory service resources of the ForgeRock cloud deployment:
-    * Apply the latest secret-agent manifest
+    * Install the directory service resources of ForgeRock cloud deployment
-    * Use --tag to specify a different secret-agent version to apply
+    * Use --tag to specify a different version to install

 ```
-forgeops apply secret-agent [flags]
+forgeops install directory [flags]
 ```

 ### Examples

 ```

-      # Apply the "latest" secret-agent.
+      # Install the directory service resources listed in the "latest" release of the forgeops repository.
-      forgeops apply sa
+      forgeops install directory

-      # Apply a specific version of the secret-agent.
+      # Install the directory service resources listed in a specific release of the forgeops repository.
-      forgeops apply sa --tag v0.2.1
+      forgeops install directory --tag 2020.10.28-AlSugoDiNoci
 ```

 ### Options

 ```
-  -h, --help   help for secret-agent
+  -h, --help   help for directory
 ```

 ### Options inherited from parent commands